-You could see the film as a realistic drama about the long, painful process of dying, as well as an allegory about different types of women and their diaparate approach to issues of family, honor, marriage, and love.
+But it is also an allegory about different types of women and their diaparate approach to issues of family, honor, marriage, and love.
+Each of the three sisters represent a different side or facet of womanhood.

 One of the few foreign-language films to be nominated for the Best Picture Oscar, “Cries and Whispers” received a well-deserved Oscar Award for Sven Nykvist’s brilliant cinematography, dominated by the color red and images that were integrated into the narrative emotionally as well as technically.

-While all the actresses are superb, it’s Ingrid Thulin who gives the standout performance in a most difficult role, as Karin, asuicidal, unhappily married, who once had mutilated her own vagina in order to avoid physical contact with her husband.
+While all the actresses are superb, it’s Ingrid Thulin who gives the standout performance in the most difficult role, as Karin, a suicidal, unhappily married, who once had mutilated her own vagina in order to avoid physical contact with her husband.

 Liv Ullmann (Bergman’s real-life companion at the time and mother of his child) plays two roles, Maria, an earthy woman who once cheated on her husband, driving her husband into attempted suicide, as well as the women’s mother (in flashbacks).

-The most arrestinhgseuences in the film are silent, poetic evocations of love and pain, with the kind of imagery that’s not only breath-taking but also juxtaposed with the utterly stark and bleak subject matter.
+The film’s most arresting seuences are silent, poetic evocations of love and pain, with the kind of imagery that’s not only breathtaking but also juxtaposed with the utterly stark and bleak subject matter.

 The film, one of my favorite Bergman’s works, should be subjected to repeat viewing as it’s rich and dense and truly gripping.